Virginia Proposes to Ban Popular Firearms Because They Mimic “Military” Lethality!

 Duration: 0:35

-Virginia's Senate Bill 749 proposes significant firearm restrictions, potentially banning the sale and possession of certain semi-automatic rifles, pistols, and shotguns.
-The bill also targets magazines with a capacity exceeding 10 rounds.
-Proponents argue these measures aim to reduce the 'military' lethality of firearms in civilian hands, asserting that such capabilities are not essential for self-defense.
+Virginia Senate Bill 749 proposes significant firearm restrictions, potentially banning the sale and possession of certain semi-automatic rifles, pistols, and shotguns, as well as magazines exceeding 10 rounds.
+The bill aims to reduce the 'military' lethality of firearms available to the public, arguing that such capabilities are not essential for self-defense.

 Quick Summary

-Virginia's Senate Bill 749 proposes banning the sale and possession of certain semi-automatic rifles, pistols, and shotguns, along with magazines holding over 10 rounds.
-The stated goal is to reduce 'military' lethality in civilian firearms, which proponents argue is not essential for self-defense.
+Virginia Senate Bill 749 proposes banning the sale and possession of certain semi-automatic rifles, pistols, and shotguns, along with magazines holding over 10 rounds.
+The stated aim is to reduce the 'military' lethality of firearms available to the public, as such capabilities are deemed unnecessary for self-defense.

 Chapters